dansmyers/AI/5-Decision_Trees/Notes/6-Precision_and_Recall.md

 - A search with high recall but low precision would return all 2500 books in the library

-- A search with low precision and recall (the worst case) would return all 2490 books *not* about frogs
+- A search with zero precision and recall (the worst case) would return all 2490 books *not* about frogs.
+This search returns the exact opposite of what it should.

 What if the search returned 50 results, of which 25 were frog books?
 In that case:

 - The precision is 25 / 50 = 50%
 - The recall is 25 / 30 = 83%

+What if we just selected a random collection of *n* books without worrying whether they're correct or not?
+In that case,

+- We'd expect 30/2500 = 1.2% of books we select to be about frogs, so the expected precision is always 1.2%.
+- The recall scales with *n*.
+If we take 250 books, we've taken 10% of the library, so we'd expect to get 10% of the frog books on average

+A minimal baseline of model performance is doing better than random.

+## F1 score

+The F1 score combines precision and recall into one value in the range of 0 to 1.
+It therefore provides a single score of model performance.
+The F1 formula is:

+$$ F_1 = \frac{2}{precision^{-1} + recall^{-1}} = 2\frac{precision \cdot recall}{precision + recall} $$